Failure rate: Renewal processes

 In special processes called renewal processes, where the time to recover from failure can be neglected, the likelihood of failure remains constant with respect to time.

 For a renewal process with DFR renewal function, inter-renewal times are concave.
 Brown conjectured the converse, that DFR is also necessary for the inter-renewal times to be concave, however it has been shown that this conjecture holds neither in the discrete case nor in the continuous case.

 Coefficient of variation

 When the failure rate is decreasing the coefficient of variation is ⩾ 1, and when the failure rate is increasing the coefficient of variation is ⩽ 1.
 Note that this result only holds when the failure rate is defined for all t ⩾ 0 and that the converse result (coefficient of variation determining nature of failure rate) does not hold.

 Units

 Failure rates can be expressed using any measure of time, but hours is the most common unit in practice.
 Other units, such as miles, revolutions, etc., can also be used in place of "time" units.

-Failure rates are often expressed in engineering notation as failures per million, or 10^{−6}, especially for individual components, since their failure rates are often very low.
+Failure rates are often expressed in engineering notation as Failures Per Million Hours (FPMH), or 10^{−6}, especially for individual components, since their failure rates are often very low.